danwilson/google-analytics-plugin/README.md

 //(trackMetric doesn't actually send a hit, it's behaving more like the addCustomDimension() method.
 // The metric is afterwards added to every hit (view, event, error, etc...) sent, but the defined scope of the custom metric in analytics backend
-//   (hit or product) will determine, at processing time, which hits are associated with the metric value.) window.ga.trackMetric(key, Value)// Key and value are numeric type, Value is optional
+//   (hit or product) will determine, at processing time, which hits are associated with the metric value.) window.ga.trackMetric(Key, Value) // Key and value are numeric type

 //To track an Exception:
 window.ga.trackException('Description', Fatal)//where Fatal is boolean